santhoshbvsrk/OCIPythonSDKs-Customized/README.md

  - **createMultipleBlockVolume.py** --> This file helps in listing and deleting multiple compute instances at a time from a specific compartment & availability domain.

+ - **createVMFromBootVolAndAttachBlockVol.py** --> This file helps in creating a Virtual Machine from Boot Volume and attaching a Block Volume to it.

 ## NOTE